FullstackGJJ/domain-design-resources/README.md

 **Problem -> Compututational Theory components -> Architectural Design with Event Modelling -> Scientific Domain Expert Code Implementation**

 These series of thinking in my experience leads to all the important questions being asked and results in really good end product.

+An example template that I did can be found here https://github.com/FullstackGJJ/employee-specialty-decoder/tree/main/Haskell where you can see how the `Description.md` housed within a directory to encapsulate a domain is done.
+I plan to do more in the future in other languages for more examples.